dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 The dedicated ECB monetary-policy archive entry is `empirically-verified` for the three key interest rates.
-Its versioned FOEDB database, 81 data chunks, 15 December 1999 predecessor, and all 298 decision pages from 2000 through 10 September 2026 are content-addressed and replayable.
-The qualification keeps 226 legacy records date-only, retains 72 exact publication minutes, and parses both the historical main-refinancing-first and current deposit-first rate order.
+Its versioned FOEDB database, 81 data chunks, 15 December 1999 predecessor, and all 299 decision pages from 2000 through 10 September 2026 are content-addressed and replayable.
+The qualification keeps 227 legacy records date-only, retains 72 exact publication minutes, and parses both the historical main-refinancing-first and current deposit-first rate order.
 See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

+The supplemental Eurostat GDP entry is `empirically-verified` for the quarterly euro-area publication lineage.
+Ten official Atom-search pages, 279 source-dated landing pages, and all 248 discovered English release documents qualify occurrences from January 2002 through September 2026.
+Source-era tables retain supported EA, Germany, and France q/q and y/y values and their cross-stage revision comparisons, including the legacy third-estimate stage;
+one methodology false positive and six pre-search reference-quarter gaps remain explicit.
+The separately retained `namq_10_gdp` JSON-stat table is a current revised cross-check for EA20, Germany, and France, not a substitute for those historical values or the independent national publication archives.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated